gatlin/psilo/README.md

 - Dead-simple parallelism with special array types
 - Orthogonal core syntax and semantics for your performance and my sanity

-Philosophical Features:
+Philosophy:

-- All programs are parsers of some input language. psilo is carefully designed to promote this way of thinking and make it performant.
+- All programming is manipulating languages.

-- That which is required should be elegant; that which is optional should be pragmatic.
+- Types define grammars; functions define parsers.

-- If it can be determined at compile time, it should be.
+- The earlier a question may be answered, the better.

-- Advanced computer science ideas should be exposed, but not mandatory for writing high quality programs.
+- If the computer can do it, it should.

 Status
 ===